Orajo/jquery.idle/README.md

 ```
 onIdle        # callback function that will be triggered when the user gets idle
+onPreIdle     # callback function to be executed on specific preidle time
 onActive      [ default function(){} ] # callback function that will be triggered when the user gets active
 onHide        [ default function(){} ] # callback function that will be triggered when window is hidden
 onShow        [ default function(){} ] # callback function that will be triggered when window is visible
 events        [ default = mousemove keydown mousedown touchstart ] # events that will reset the idle time
 idle          [ default = 60000 ] # idle time in ms
+preIdle       [ default = 30000 ] # pre-idle time in ms
 keepTracking  [ default = true ] # set it to false if you want to track only the first time
 startAtIdle   [ default = false ] # if you want to start idle, set it to true
 recurIdleCall [ default = false ] # by default use setTimeout, set it to true if you want to use setInterval